EnMasseProject/enmasse/HACKING.md

 #### Go unit tests

 Go unit tests output can be converted into xUnit compatible format by a tool named `go2xunit`.
 This is being used by the build to have a combined test result of Java and Go parts.

-By default, when you run tests, `go test` will executed, but doesn't fail the build.
-Afterwards `go2xunit` will be executed to convert the output, and this may be fail the build when one of the unit tests failed.

-`go2xunit` is a pre-requisite of the build system, which has to be provided.
-However you can disable the conversion process by setting the make variable `GO2XUNIT` to an empty string.
-In this case the build will still execute `go test`, but skip the conversion.
+You can enable the conversion process by setting the make variable `GO2XUNIT` to the go2xunit binary.
+In this case the build will execute `go test` and convert the results.

-You may also set the variable `GO2XUNIT` to an absolute location of the binary.

 #### Environment variables